Skip to main content

 By Gail Hairston, Guy Spriggs

 (March 31, 2015) — The University of Kentucky Department of Modern and Classical Languages, Literatures and Cultures (MCLLC) in the College of Arts and Sciences is changing how we think of language studies.
 Since the college’s recent merger of separate language units into a single entity, the 44-member department has set its sights on becoming a more cohesive intellectual community with a unified teaching and research mission.
-A brand new core curriculum, for all students regardless of their specific
+A brand new core curriculum, for all students regardless of their specific language focus, is the cornerstone of the project.

 By Guy Spriggs